Donsker-Varadhan large deviation principle for locally damped and randomly forced NLS equations

-Here $X$ is a compact metric space, $\eta_n$ are random variables, and the map $S$ dictates the evolution.
+Here $X$ is a compact metric space, $\eta_n$ are i.i.d.~random variables, and the map $S$ dictates the evolution.
 The LDP criterion relies on two assumptions, which can be roughly described as: \begin{itemize} \item[ $\bullet$] {\bf Irreducibility.} {\it The system can evolve from any initial state to any other.}

 \item[ $\bullet$] {\bf Squeezing.} {\it Different trajectories may become closer at a fixed rate $q\in [0,1)$.} \end{itemize} See Section~\ref{subsec_RDS} for details.
 The key difficulty lies in the second assumption: the squeezing rate $q$ is fixed here, whereas in \cite{JNPS-15} it was allowed to be arbitrarily small.
 We show how this fixed rate complicates the Lipschitz estimate for Feynman–Kac semigroups, and explain our bootstrap argument that overcomes this issue.